 - Case 4: B1 is on a breakaway in the attacking zone, with the stick in the ring.
 Skater A1 catches up to and pulls B1 to the ice.
 B1 loses control of the ring and teammate B2 gains control of it.
 Team A's goalkeeper intentionally dislodges the net from its normal position - a. while B2 is on a breakaway with the stick in the ring. - while B2 does not have a breakaway (A1 is between B2 and Team A's net).
-The goalkeeper's action does not prevent the scoring of a goal. - Ruling 4: Play is stopped immediately when the goalkeeper dislodges the net and B1 is awarded a Penalty Shot (for the infraction committed by skater A1). - a.
-B2 may also be awarded a Penalty Shot (for the infraction committed by Team A's goalkeeper). - (1) If B1 does not score on their Penalty Shot attempt, B2 is awarded a Penalty Shot also. - (2) If B1 scores on their Penalty Shot attempt, B2's Penalty Shot attempt is cancelled and Team A's goalkeeper is assessed a Minor penalty for Delay of Game instead. - b.
-Team A's goalkeeper is assessed a Minor penalty for Delay of Game. - 19.3 A Penalty Shot is awarded during goalkeeper substitution: - 19.3.a if an attacking player is on a breakaway in the attacking zone, with the stick in the ring, and only a single opponent to get past; and a member of the defending team: - 19.3.a (1) commits a penalty that prevents the attacking player from taking a clear shot on goal. - 19.3.a (2) intentionally dislodges the net from its normal position. - 19.3.a (3) prevents the scoring of a goal by deliberately piling snow or making any obstacle on, around, or in the goal crease. - 19.3.b if a member of the defending team, in addition to the AGK, enters the goal crease and any of the defenders in the goal crease prevents the scoring of a goal. - Case 1: Team A has substituted a skater for their goalkeeper.
+The goalkeeper's action does not prevent the scoring of a goal. - Ruling 4: Play is stopped immediately when the goalkeeper dislodges the net and B1 is awarded a Penalty Shot (for the infraction committed by skater A1).
+(Rule 19.2.a) - a.
+B2 may also be awarded a Penalty Shot (for the infraction committed by Team A's goalkeeper). - If B1 does not score on their Penalty Shot attempt, B2 is awarded a Penalty Shot also.
+(Rule 19.2.b) - (2) If B1 scores on their Penalty Shot attempt, B2's Penalty Shot attempt is cancelled and Team A's goalkeeper is assessed a Minor penalty for Delay of Game instead.
+(Rules 14.5.g & 19.6) - b.
+Team A's goalkeeper is assessed a Minor penalty for Delay of Game.
+(Rule 14.5.g) - 19.3 A Penalty Shot is awarded during goalkeeper substitution: - 19.3.a if an attacking player is on a breakaway in the attacking zone, with the stick in the ring, and only a single opponent to get past; and a member of the defending team: - 19.3.a (1) commits a penalty that prevents the attacking player from taking a clear shot on goal. - 19.3.a (2) intentionally dislodges the net from its normal position. - 19.3.a (3) deliberately commits illegal substitution and the player who is illegally in the game prevents the attacking player from taking a clear shot on goal. - 19.3.a (4) deliberately commits illegal substitution by returning the goalkeeper to the ice and the goalkeeper prevents the ring from entering the net while the defending team remains in excess of the legal number of players on the ice. - 19.3.b if a member of the defending team, in addition to the AGK, enters the goal crease and any of the defenders in the goal crease prevents the scoring of a goal. - Case 1: Team A has substituted a skater for their goalkeeper.
 B1 is on a breakaway in the attacking zone, with the stick in the ring and only one defending skater to get past.
 A1 catches up to and pulls B1 to the ice.
-B1 then: a. loses control of the ring to A1.
+B1 then: - a. loses control of the ring to A1.